-Aside from a full program of conversations the LIVE AT ART CENTRAL theatre will host the participation of regional and international organizations holding open sessions of arts-related educational and cross-functional meetings.
+Aside from a full program of conversations, the LIVE AT ART CENTRAL theatre hosts the participation of regional and international organizations holding open sessions of arts-related educational and cross-functional meetings.
 Presented in partnership with Education Partner, Asia Society Hong Kong Centre.

 TALKS X ASIA SOCIETY

 Education Partner Asia Society Hong Kong Center returned to Art Central in 2019 to present a daily programme of talks and panel discussions.

 The past edition’s talk programme featured a conversation with the 2019 Asia Arts Game Changer Awards Honourees on the third day of the Fair.
 The honourees shared personal and inspirational thoughts related to the significant contributions they have made to the development of the modern and contemporary art industry in Asia.

 2019 ASIA ARTS GAME CHANGER AWARDS HONOUREES